 By Kerri O’Brien

 (WRIC) — As many families get ready to kick off a new school year, it also marks the return of football across America — whether it’s pro, college, high school, or youth — and 8News is learning the future of football may have flags.

 Flag football is now the fastest-growing team sport in the country.
 More kids ages 6 to 12 are playing flag football than tackle football.
 A study by the Sports & Fitness Industry Association found over the past three years flag football numbers have increased by 38% with more than 1.5 million kids nationwide in leagues across the country.

 Many see it as safer than the tackle version.

 In Central Virginia, 8News found 5 and 6-year-olds have already started practicing for a new season.
 The Glen Allen Ravens have had a flag football team for decades but concussion concerns are driving new interest.

-Yet, as with any contact sport there’s always the potential for head injuries or collisions.
-That prompted Central Virginia’s Metropolitan Youth Football League to require players wear helmets.
+Yet, as with any contact sport, there’s always the potential for head injuries or collisions.
+That prompted Central Virginia’s Metropolitan Youth Football League to require players to wear helmets.

 While many leagues are just started to require the soft shell helmets, The Metropolitan Youth Football League, made part of the uniform 5 years ago.

 “We wanted to give the parents a piece of mind,” says Woody.

 However, there’s been no safety requirements for these padded caps or data to show what scores well on the field, until now.
 Virginia Tech, a leader in helmet research, is setting the standard by putting the headgear to the test.